Top 10 Silver Producing Countries Today

 Most of Peru’s silver originates from the Antamina mine situated in Northern Peru.
 This mine is jointly owned by BHP Billiton, Glencore, Mitsubishi, and Teck Resources.
 Whilst this mine generates more silver than other mines in Peru, it is mainly a copper mine.
-Silver is therefore a by-product of the copper mining process.
+Silver is, therefore, a by-product of the copper mining process.

 Mexico is the leading silver producing country in the world and has maintained this position for 7 consecutive years.
 In 2016, its output shot to 5,600 metric tonnes.
 This was up by 230 metric tonnes from 2015.
-Fresnillo, the world’s most productive silver companies is located in Mexico.
-Fresnillo extracts gold and silver at six mines in Mexico, and has many other projects at different phases of development.
+Fresnillo, the world’s most productive silver companies are located in Mexico.
+Fresnillo extracts gold and silver at six mines in Mexico and has many other projects at different phases of development.
 By the end of June 2017, Mexico had produced 28.04 million ounces of silver, which is an 11 percent increment from what it produced in the first half of 2016.

 Goldcorp is another massive silver producer in Mexico and Penasquito is its mine.
 In 2013, Penasquito produced the highest amount of silver in the world.
 Like most of the other silver mines, Penasquito mainly produces gold, and silver is often one of the by-products.

 Are you looking for a reliable silver seller?
-Contact us today by filling a contact form or call us directly on 020 7060 9992, we sell a range of silver including bars as well as collectible investment coins.
+Contact us today by filling a contact form or call us directly on 020 7060 9992, we sell a range of silver including bars as well as collectable investment coins.